 Isn’t my employer’s life insurance benefit enough?

 Compare your life insurance coverage needs to what your employer offers.
-Chances are, the coverage amount you have through your employer isn’t enough.
-Also take into account that unlike many employer plans, an AICPA Life Insurance Plan is yours to take with you even if you change jobs, as long as you maintain your membership.
+Chances are, the coverage amount you have through your employer may not be enough.
+Also take into account that unlike many employer plans, an AICPA-endorsed Life Insurance Plan is yours to take with you even if you change jobs, as long as you maintain your membership.

 What type of insurance should I buy?